-This is the main part of the staircase where our tenant walks up and down everyday.
-It had some cheap carpet thrown down as a runner,.
+Looking down from that landing is the main part of the staircase where our basement apartment tenant walks up and down everyday.
+It had some suuuuuper cheap blue carpet thrown down as a runner.

-And the second part of the staircase, leading up to the main floor, had nothing.
+And the second part of the staircase, which leads up to our main floor, had nothing.
 Just this god awful gray paint that showed every spec of dirt.

 Before getting started I did a bit of googling around to see what others had done when they DIY’ed a stair runner.
 And you’ll never guess what I ended up stumbling on?
 Jenny, from Little Green Notebook, and who has amaaaazing style, had done this exact project using the IKEA Soften rugs!
 Clearly we were on the same brainwave.
 And the best part?
 I was able to follow along with her tutorial.

 The first step was to rip up the existing runner, and then give the stairs a coat of paint.
-I went for a high gloss white that would be super durable, and only had to paint the side of the treads and risers.
+I used a high gloss white paint that would be super durable, and only had to paint the side of the treads and risers.

 When I came to the end of a rug and it was time to staple down a new one, I would cut the previous rug right underneath the lip of the tread, and then staple the new one overtop, matching the stripes as well as I could.
 Again, check out Jenny’s tutorial as she gives good step-by-step pics.

 Once everything was stapled down, it looked great but I wanted to add some upholstery nails down the sides for both style and extra security of runner to stair.
-I grabbed some gold ones from Home Depot, which were a couple of bucks for a package.
+I grabbed some gold ones from my local hardware store, but these Dritz Home ones are an exact match.

 I played around with the placement and decided on 6 nails per tread.
 I would eyeball them and lay them face up on the tread (lazy DIY’ing, and didn’t measure each one exactly), and then hammer ’em in.

-It didn’t take much time at all and definitely added a really nice element to the project.
-I do also think that it really helped keep the runner a little more secure along the edges.
+It didn’t take much time at all and definitely added a nice element to the project.
+I also think that it helps keep the runner a little more secure along the edges.